-The problem with naming all three is that "God," "Father," and "Holy Spirit" are not actual names; rather, they are titles just as "Christ" and "Savior" are titles of Him whose name is Jesus.
-If baptism is to be performed in accordance with Matthew 28:19, then what are the names of God the Father and the Holy Spirit that are required for baptism?
-Scripture does not identify them.
+Another problem with 'naming' all three is that Father, Son, and Holy Spirit are not actual names; rather, they are titles just as Christ and Savior are titles of Him whose name is Jesus.
+If baptism is to be performed in accordance with Matthew 28:19, then what exactly are the appropriate names for God the Father and the Holy Spirit?
+Scripture does not specify them.